GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/cookies/index.md

 [Partitioned cookies][chips] allow a site to mark that certain cookies should be keyed against the origin of the top-level frame.
-This means that, for example, if site A is embedded using an iframe in site B and site C, a partitioned cookie can have a different value on each site. <!--does that mean all 3, or just B and C?-->
+This means that, for example, if site A is embedded using an iframe in site B and site C, the embedded versions of a partitioned cookie from A can have different values on B and C.

 Because `chrome.cookies` doesn't support partitioning, all of its methods read and write cookies from all partitions.
 The [`cookies.set()`](#method-set) method stores cookies in